 Partnerships and Collaborations

-CSO works in collaboration with federal, regional, and nonprofit partners to develop innovative methods to: protect and adapt shorelines to ever-changing conditions; assess and share the science and best management practices for coastal resilience; and unify the efforts of the public and private sectors so that homes, jobs, recreational areas, and natural resources are all protected from the threats facing our coasts.
+CSO works in collaboration with federal, regional, academic and nonprofit partners to develop innovative methods, scientific data and tools to: research and analyze coastal hazards and vulnerabilities; research and evaluate best-available design and engineering science to protect and adapt shorelines to ever-changing conditions; assess and share the science and best management practices for coastal resilience; conduct legal analysis and policy research to advance coastal management practice; and unify the efforts of the public and private sectors so that homes, jobs, recreational areas, and natural resources are all protected from the threats facing our coasts.

 Beach and Inlet Management Policy

 CSO partners with the American Shore and Beach Preservation Association to advance shared priorities in protecting, preserving, and enhancing the beaches, shores, and other coastal resources of our ocean and Great Lakes states.
 Well-functioning beaches sustain tourism, protect coastal communities, and support significant coastal habitats for marine fisheries, shorebirds, and sea turtles.
 CSO and ASBPA work together to support comprehensive beach management policy.

 See our Joint Beach and Inlet Management Policy here.

 CSO is partnered with the Association of State Floodplain Managers to enhance coastal communities’ resilience through the Federal Emergency Management Agency’s (FEMA’s) Community Rating System (CRS) program.
 In 2017, CSO and ASFPM released the “CRS Green Guide” to assist existing and prospective CRS communities with techniques, best practices, and case studies for activities that maximize a community’s CRS score and resilience by strengthening natural and beneficial features.

 Learn more about Coastal Programs and the CRS.